-Food and drink are allowed in the academic classrooms of Dryer Hall, First National Hall, McClain Hall and the Health Science Building at the discretion of the individual instructor.
+Food and drink are allowed in the academic classrooms of Dryer Hall, Integrity First Hall, McClain Hall and Gotaas Hall at the discretion of the individual instructor.
 However, food and drink are not allowed in the computer labs and the science labs.

-Food and drink are allowed in the conference rooms of Dryer Hall, First National Hall, McClain Hall and the Health Science Building.
+Food and drink are allowed in the conference rooms of Dryer Hall, Integrity First Hall, McClain Hall and Gotaas Hall.